 Making a bit of a comeback, PSV, as it's more commonly known, is made up of 2 bases: 1400 and 1600.
 It doesn't have the largest ski area, with 60km of runs, but does offer reasonable skiing for most abilities.
 PSV best suits intermediates, while providing a limited number of slopes that will challenge the majority of skiers.
 For experts there are some decent black pistes and the possibility of guided off-piste.
 This depends on snow reliability, which is better than average, enabling a long season and plenty of sun.
 Beginners have great nursery runs, a good ski school and a wide range of child-specific provision.

 PSV is largely a family resort, which is reflected by the quiet après-ski.
 There are only a few restaurants and bars - by 9pm most people are tucked up in the self-catered accommodation.
 The village itself is good value, 20km from Briancon and uncrowded.
 Overall, it's a good venue at which to learn, but not for people looking for late nights and masses of pistes to bash.
-Challenges exist for intermediates and advanced skiers, but not enough to keep you busy for a whole week.
+Challenges exist for intermediates and advanced skiers.
 With the relaxed atmosphere of an unspoilt village, it's worth the visit.